Realizing interdependent couplings as thermal or higher-order interactions

 Full symbols in Fig.~\ref{fig:3}\textbf{a},\textbf{b} show that simulations on ER graphs with $\langle k\rangle\!\gtrsim\!10$ fit nicely the analytical predictions, while sparser structures are extremely more fragile.
 The theoretical equivalence with hypergraphs suggests that this stronger low-$\langle k\rangle$ vulnerability stems from a systemic amplification of thermal fluctuations by interdependence.
 Diluted multi-spin models, in fact, undergo two relevant ground state (GS) transitions~\cite{ricci2001simplest, franz2001ferromagnet}: a {\em dynamical} (clustering) one, precisely at $\langle k\rangle_{sp}$, where marginally stable ferromagnetic solutions appear~\cite{franz2001exact, leone2001phase, mezard2003two}, followed by a {\em static} one at $\langle k\rangle_{cx}$ (double-dot-dashed lines, Fig.~\ref{fig:3}\textbf{a},\textbf{b}), where the ferro-para transition takes place.
 Greedy algorithms generally remain trapped in the local energy minima between these thresholds~{\cite{mezard2009information}}, resulting in (exponentially) long-lived metastable functional states~{\cite{binder1987theory}}.
-Interdependent interactions, on the other hand, randomly spread the thermal fluctuations of the fields $\Sigma_i$, acting as infinite-range entropic forces that randomize the kinetics of local Glauber-like algorithms.
-This phenomenon boosts the phase-space exploration~\cite{motwani1995randomized}, yielding the loss of the purely metastable phases between $\langle k\rangle_{sp}$ and $\langle k\rangle_{cx}$, followed by a crossover to the expected spinodals as the fluctuations weaken.
+Interdependent interactions, on the other hand, randomly spread the thermal fluctuations of the fields $\Sigma_i$, acting as infinite-range entropic forces that fully randomize the kinetics of the Glauber process.
+This surprising phenomenon of noise ``self-injection'' boosts the phase-space exploration and~\cite{motwani1995randomized}, analogously with the enhanced performances recently reported in noise-enriched Ising machines~\cite{pierangeli2020noise, yamamoto2021recent, dutta2021ising}, it enables the spin-flip algorithm to escape the region of purely metastable states between $\langle k\rangle_{sp}$ and $\langle k\rangle_{cx}$, for then crossing over to the expected spinodals as the local fluctuations weaken.
 To verify the above scenario, we notice that iPD algorithms root on a thermal averaging, so they are blind to site-to-site thermal fluctuations.
-This motivates two distinct experiments: $i)$~setting global (all-to-one) interdependence by replacing $\Sigma_i^{\mu}$ in Eq.~\eqref{eq:1} with the global magnetizations $\mathcal{M}_\mu^{\infty}$, so that thermal fluctuations are surely negligible; $ii)$~planting synthetic Gaussian fluctuations as $\Sigma_i^\mu+\xi_i$, with $\xi_i\in\mathcal{N}(0,a/\langle k\rangle)$, whose strength decreases with $\langle k\rangle$.
+This motivates two experiments: $i)$~setting global (all-to-one) interdependence by replacing $\Sigma_i^{\mu}$ in Eq.~\eqref{eq:1} with the global magnetizations $\mathcal{M}_\mu^{\infty}$, so that thermal fluctuations are surely negligible; $ii)$~injecting synthetic Gaussian noise as $\Sigma_i^\mu+\xi_i$, with $\xi_i\in\mathcal{N}(0,a/\langle k\rangle)$, whose strength decreases with $\langle k\rangle$.

 The resulting analytical behaviors, depicted in Fig.~\ref{fig:3}\textbf{a},\textbf{b} with $i)$~dot-dashed and $ii)$~dashed curves, show excellent agreement with numerical simulations (open symbols) and corroborate in two independent ways the thermal fluctuations' scenario.